An Extended Coding Theorem with Application to Quantum Complexities: Conventions

 \section{Conventions}

-We use $\R$, $\Q$, $\N$, $\W$, $\C$, $\FS$, and $\IS$ to represent reals, rationals, natural numbers, whole numbers, complex numbers, finite strings, and infinite strings.
+We use $\R$, $\N$, $\W$, $\C$, $\FS$, and $\IS$ to represent reals, natural numbers, whole numbers, complex numbers, finite strings, and infinite strings.
 Let $X_{\geq 0}$ and $X_{>0}$ be the sets of non-negative and of positive elements of $X$.
 The length of a string $x{\in}\{0,1\}^n$ is denoted by $\|x\|=n$.
 The removal of the last bit of a string is denoted by $(p0^-){=}(p1^-){=}p$, for $p\in\{0,1\}^*$.
 For the empty string $\emptyset$, $(\emptyset^-)$ is undefined.
 We use $\FIS$ to denote $\FS{\cup}\IS$, the set of finite and infinite strings.
-The $i$th bit of a string $x\in\FIS$ is denoted by $x_i$.
+The $i$th bit of a string $x\in\FIS$ is denoted by $x[i]$.
+The first $n$ bits of a string $x\in\FIS$ is denoted by $x[0..n]$.
 The indicator function of a mathematical statement $A$ is denoted by $[A]$, where if $A$ is true then $[A]=1$, otherwise $[A]=0$.
 The size of a finite set $S$ is denoted to be $|S|$.
 As is typical of the field of algorithmic information theory, the theorems in this paper are relative to a fixed universal machine, and therefore their statements are only relative up to additive and logarithmic precision.